Deepikakasikota/finance_analysis_sql/README.md

-# Finance and Supply Chain Analysis
+# Finance and Sales Analysis
-This repository contains code for finance and supply chain analytics.
+This repository contains code for finance and sales analytics.
 The code is designed to perform various financial and sales analysis tasks.
 Below are the main components of the code and their functionalities:

 ## Finance Analytics
 ### A. Customer Codes for Croma India